-The objective of this chapter is to

-- learn about different kinds of improper integrals. - learn the meaning of convergence and divergence of improper integrals. - learn the theory to develop different tests and techniques to find convergence or divergence of improper integrals.
+"The objective of this chapter is to learn about different kind of improper integral.
+To learn the meaning of convergence and divergence of improper integrals.
+Learn the theory to develop different tests and techniques to find convergence or divergence of improper integrals"

-We discussed Riemann's integrals of the form $\int{a}^{b} f(x) dx$ under the restrictions that both f is defined and bounded on a finite interval [a,b].
+We discussed Riemann's integrals of the form $\int_a^b f(x) dx$ under the restrictions that both f is defined and bounded on a finite interval [a,b].
 To extend the concept, we shall relax some condition on definite integral like f on finite interval or boundedness of f on finite interval.

-First of all we recall few things about symbol $+\infty$ (or $\infty$ ) and $-\infty$ .
+First of all we recall few things about symbol $+\infty$ (or ∞) and $-\infty$.
 These symbols don't behave like usual real numbers.
 Historically, with these concepts, mathematicians were never very comfortable, and these were some sources of much confusion and debate.
 Indeed, the concepts of infinite sets and infinity took nearly a century for a definite implication.
 To get the idea of infinity one can read the articles at following URLs: